RTEMS/rtems-docs/user/rsb/index.rst

 .. sidebar:: Setting up your Host

-   See :ref:`QuickStartHost` for details on setting up hosts.
+   See :ref:`QuickStartPreparation` for details on setting up hosts.

 The RTEMS Source Builder is known to work on: